 15. mango modak recipe – these delicious modaks are made with fresh mango pulp, khoya, sugar and flavored with cardamom powder. these melt in the mouth modaks can be made with fresh mango pulp or with canned mango pulp.

-16. kaju barfi recipe – delicious kaju barfi prepared from cashews, khoya, ghee, sugar and cardamom powder. the kaju barfi tastes almost like kaju katli, but due to mawa it tastes more rich and soft in texture.
+16. easy kaju barfi with khoya – delicious kaju barfi prepared from cashews, khoya, ghee, sugar and cardamom powder. the kaju barfi tastes almost like kaju katli, but due to mawa it tastes more rich and soft in texture.

-- gajar halwa in pressure cooker (quick and easy method)
+- easy gajar halwa in pressure cooker (quick and easy method)

-- quick gajar halwa with condensed milk (easy recipe)
+- quick gajar halwa with milkmaid (easy recipe)

-- carrot halwa made with almond milk (vegan recipe)
+- vegan carrot halwa (made with almond milk)